MorrisMA/M65C02A/README.md

 PHI, PLI, and INI operate on the FORTH VM IP register.
 If prefixed by IND, these instructions operate on the FORTH VM W register: PHW, PLW, INW.

+The M65C02A supports an IP-relative with autoincrement addressing mode: ip,I++.
 The ip,I++ addressing mode is an M65C02A-specific addressing mode.
 The instructions using this addressing mode can be used in a general manner independently of a FORTH VM.
 However, the addressing mode was included in order to access constants, literals, and pointers stored in the FORTH instruction stream.
 Like most M65C02A instructions, they default to operating on 8-bit values, but they support the IND, SIZ, and ISZ prefix instructions with the expected results to the addressing mode and the operation width.
+The following instructions support the ip,I++ addressing mode:

+    ORA/AND/EOR/ADD/STA/LDA/CMP/SUB ip,I++
+    ASL/ROL/LSR/ROR/TSB/TRB/DEC/INC ip,I++

 The LDA ip,I++ instruction will load the byte which follows the current IP into the accumulator and advances the IP by 1.
 If this instruction is prefixed